What is SSP’s ultimate goal?

 How does SSP recruit?

 Since its inaugural class in 2000, SSP has developed an extensive recruitment strategy.
 Our main partners in recruitment are the primary schools.
 On an annual basis, SSP mails recruitment packs consisting of an introductory letter and the application form to more than 1 200 target feeder schools, most in disadvantaged communities.
 We further enlist the support of the Departments of Education’s district offices and a number of community-based organisations such as churches, community radio stations and newspapers to disseminate SSP recruitment information.
 To identify high-calibre learners in grade 6 from low-income families, candidates are required to perform well in SSP literacy and numeracy tests.
 The top scorers are then invited to undergo interviews in which they are expected to exhibit leadership potential, initiative and commitment to their studies.
 Information about a family’s financial standing is also sought after in a financial interview with parents.
-Successful candidates then form part of the Scholar Development Programme (SDP) while in grade 7, but not all are guaranteed the secondary school scholarship.
-Scholarships are only awarded to those who prove themselves worthy, on the basis of academic performance, commitment, participation and leadership ability, in the SDP.
+Scholarships are only awarded to those who prove themselves worthy, on the basis of academic performance, commitment, participation and leadership ability.

 What criteria are used to select learners?